- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 A stock fund is a collection of stocks from different sectors or high growth stocks or dividend-paying stocks, or stocks of the same index.
 Instead of individual stock investment, you invest in the collection of stocks.

 With stock funds, you can have a piece of everything and is a good strategy for new investors.

-Say, for example, S&P 500, is a fund that holds 500 largest companies in the U.S which includes Coca-Cola, Pepsico, Johnson & Johnson, Apple and many more.
+Say, for example, the S&P 500 is a fund that holds the 500 largest companies in the U.S, which includes Coca-Cola, Pepsico, Johnson & Johnson, Apple, and many more.

 The rate of return on each index fund is based on the performance of the companies in it.
-Say the index has 4 companies, two goes up 6% and two goes down 5%.
-Still the overall value of the fund is up.
+Say the index has four companies, two go up 6%, and two go down 5%.
+Still, the overall value of the fund is up.
 You need to leverage it with each other’s performance.

 Quoting the investment genius Warren Buffett again, “Costs really matter in investments.
 If returns are going to be 7 or 8 percent and you’re paying 1 percent for fees, that makes an enormous difference in how much money you’re going to have in retirement.“